 It's easy to confuse this one with a Delta card, but trust us: They're not the same.

 The *amex gold card* is a strong option for Delta flyers who like to … eat.
-That's because you'll earn an unlimited 4x Membership Rewards points per dollar spent at restaurants worldwide and 4x points at U.S. supermarkets on up to $25,000 each calendar year (then 1x after that).
+That's because you'll earn an unlimited 4x Membership Rewards points per dollar spent at restaurants worldwide (including takeout and delivery in the U.S. up to $50,000 annually then 1x) and 4x points at U.S. supermarkets on up to $25,000 each calendar year (then 1x after that).
 That's the best return on spending in both of these categories of any credit card on this list.

 amex gold dining credits